Milk 'N' Cookies: History

 Milk 'N' Cookies was formed in early 1973, when Ian North, an aspiring artist and singer/guitarist from Woodmere, New York, met the guitarist Jay Weiss, who—despite being the better guitarist of the two—opted to switch instruments when the band was unable to find a bassist.
 The two became best friends and, after recruiting drummer Mike Ruiz, began shopping a demo tape North recorded on a four-track TEAC.
 At the band's first show as Milk 'n' Cookies, eventual lead singer, Justin Strauss, shook a tambourine and sang back-ups.
 "After the show a few people told me it didn't look right," North noted, "either he should be the lead singer or he should get off the stage."
 North relinquished lead vocals and Strauss's position was cemented.

 Milk 'N' Cookies quickly found an audience, playing at Long Island and New York bars, clubs, high school dances, and in 1974, for Sparks' manager, John Hewlett.
 Hewlett agreed to take the band on, and later played an instrumental role in flying the band to England to record with producer Muff Winwood, but only upon the condition that Weiss be replaced by Sal Maida, a bassist who had previously played with Roxy Music.
 Without hesitation, North dismissed Weiss from the group.
 Decades later, he would write that "the guilt of that has weighed on my conscience ever since."

 The first single from the album, "Little, Lost And Innocent" backed with "Good Friends", was released by Island Records, but when it failed to chart and the label could not figure out how to market the band, the album's release was indefinitely postponed.
 When Island offered Ian North a solo deal, he left Milk 'N' Cookies and moved to London, forming a new group called Ian's Radio, which eventually became Neo.
 By this time, Sal Maida had quit the group as well, to play with Sparks.

-It was not until the Sex Pistols arrived that Island felt they had a way to market the Milk 'N' Cookies album: as punk.
-But while the band's robust live sound (preserved in a 14-song live bootleg recorded at CBGB) certainly came closer to the punk music played by other bands with which they shared bills at clubs like CBGB and Max's Kansas City, their image was that of "well-scrubbed all-American boys who would not have looked out of place in the pages of a vintage Tiger Beat."
+By the late 1970s, the rise of punk rock and new wave in the UK, prompted Island Records to reverse its decision and release the band’s debut album.
+However, due to poor promotion, the record sold poorly, and the label shifted its attention toward songwriter North rather than the band as a whole.
+Their image was that of "well-scrubbed all-American boys who would not have looked out of place in the pages of a vintage Tiger Beat."
+They were later described as being early to the new wave movement, with their sound standing out in the early New York punk scene, which contributed to their early disbanding.

-Without North, who up to this point had written all of the band's music and lyrics, the remaining members of Milk 'n' Cookies recorded a few more demos, but no further material was released.
+North who up to this point had written all of the band's music and lyrics, went on to form the band Ian's North Radio and launched a solo career, the remaining members of Milk 'n' Cookies recorded a few more demos, but no further material was released.